Mold Found Inside Sophie the Giraffe

 Doctors are recommending that “parents who want to be sure their kids’ toys do not develop mold purchase products that are completely sealed.”
 We have contacted Vulli to find out more and if they plan to offer Sophie the Giraffe as a sealed toy in the future.
 They have not responded to our inquiry.

 The search term ‘Sophie the Giraffe recall’ on Google gets 129,000 results.
 Wow, that’s a lot!

 Sophie was my son’s favorite chewing toy (see photo below) and it’s probably one of the most popular teething toys around the world.
 Here is why Sophie the Giraffe made the headline news 2 years ago:

-The November 2011 issue of reputable German consumer watchdog magazine Öko-Test tested Sophie the Giraffe for nitrosatable substances and found 0.781 mg/kg.
+The November 2011 issue of reputable German consumer watchdog magazine Öko-Test (copy and paste into Google Translate for English translation) tested Sophie the Giraffe for nitrosatable substances and found 0.781 mg/kg.
 Although it is above the German limit of 0.1 mg/kg, it meets European Standards which has a limit of 1mg/kg.